-The reason why, is that it’s missing one of the most important factors of tending to a person’s needs: context.
+The reason why, is that it’s missing one of the most important factors in tending to a person’s needs: context.

 True personalisation, or “hyper-personalisation,” not only accounts for a shopper’s taste and demographics, but it also stays up-to-date with their changing needs, moods, and intentions on every visit.

-The Definition of CX is Under Constant Evolution — And Most Personalisation Engines Are Not Equipped to Keep Up
+The Definition of CX is Under Constant Evolution — And Most Hyper-personalisation Engines Are Not Equipped to Keep Up

 Imagine after several months, you receive an email from your favourite fashion retailer to look for some new jeans and sweaters.
-Last time you bought something from this store was over the summer, when you purchased two bathing suits and sunglasses.
+The last time you bought something from this store was over the summer when you purchased two bathing suits and sunglasses.
 Because of your prior behaviour on the site, all of the recommendations you see are for bathing suits and coverups instead of the winter weather clothes you need.

-Or, imagine you’ve bought a new suit jacket a couple of days ago, and now you’re on the hunt for some tops to go underneath.
-Now, recommendations for the most comfortable T’s and blouses would be relevant for you, but you’re still being emailed a bunch of business wear.
+Or, imagine you bought a new suit jacket a couple of days ago, and now you’re on the hunt for some tops to go underneath.
+Now, recommendations for the most comfortable T’s blouses would be relevant for you, but you’re still being emailed a bunch of business wear.

-In both scenarios, the personalisation engine is doing exactly what it was trained to do: it’s surfacing items you previously indicated you like.
+In both scenarios, the hyper-personalisation engine is doing exactly what it was trained to do: it’s surfacing items you previously indicated you like.
 But as soon as your context shifts, it’s useless.

 Shoppers’ contexts can change in nano-seconds, even within the same session.
-Unless your predictive personalisation software (PPS) can keep up in real-time, you will be unable to offer relevant recommendations that actually get your shopper to buy.
+Unless your hyper-personalisation software can keep up with their relevancy in real-time, you will be unable to offer relevant recommendations that get your shopper to buy.

 Moreover, irrelevant recommendations: